TimeWarpEngineering/timewarp-state/README.md

 ## Contact Me.

 Sometimes the github notifications get lost in the shuffle.
-If you file an Issue and don't hear from me in 24-48 hrs feel free to ping me on twitter(StevenTCramer) or Discord (StevenTCramer#9010).
+If you file an Issue and don't hear from me in 24-48 hrs feel free to ping me on twitter(StevenTCramer) or join our [Discord server](https://discord.gg/A55JARGKKP).